weacast/weacast-docs/docs/guides/development.md

 * [Feathers](https://feathersjs.com/) on the backend side (version 2.x)
 * [Quasar](http://quasar-framework.org/) on the frontend side (version 0.13.x)

 If you are not familiar with those technologies and want to develop for Weacast, in addition to read the dedicated documentation, I recommand reading https://github.com/claustres/quasar-feathers-tutorial.
-Indeed, Weacast itself is a template web application based on the [Quasar wrapper for Feathers](https://github.com/quasarframework/quasar-wrapper-feathersjs-api), while Weacast plugins are [Feathers plugins](https://docs.feathersjs.com/guides/advanced/creating-a-plugin.html).
+Indeed, Weacast application demo is a template web application initially based on the [Quasar wrapper for Feathers](https://github.com/quasarframework/quasar-wrapper-feathersjs-api), while Weacast plugins/modules are [Feathers plugins](https://docs.feathersjs.com/guides/advanced/creating-a-plugin.html).

 ## Setup your environment